MathisVayne/Projet-Docker/README.md

 # Test the infrastructure

-First you will have to use a command to build the docker-compose which is:
+First you will have to use a command to build the docker-compose and compile eveyrthing which is:
       docker-compose build

 And then you will run you docker with: